 Joseph L. Mankiewicz’s marathon mind-fuck, Sleuth involves an ongoing battle of one-upmanship between classical megastar Lawrence Olivier and the then-new enough face of Michael Caine.
 There is adept handling of tone that ripples throughout our journey into the deadly narcissism, lending goofiness to serious scenes as well as managing to imbue them with rug-pull power that emerges out of the blue.
 Sleuth deserves to rank so high alone for how effectively it maintains momentum for all of 140 minutes, with both actors working at their limit.
 Deservedly, it’s the only film bar Whose Afraid of Virginia Wolf?
 To have every member of the credited cast nominated for an Oscar and continues to be a staple of intelligent but refreshingly wacky mystery cinema.

 2. The Hunters

-Theo Angelopoulos’ magic meditation on life, death and an amusing selection of the things that lie in-between, The Hunters’ consistently imaginative visual storytelling and masterfully told episodic stories make it one of the man’s greatest achievements – as well as a ravishing treat of twisted narrative technique.
-It follows events in the lives of several people whom have witnessed the death of their friend, tracking through moments that each of them connect as meaningful, the last of which takes place most in an unbroken 25 minute long scene.
+Theo Angelopoulos’ magic meditation on life, death, and an amusing selection of the things that lie in-between, The Hunters’ consistently imaginative visual storytelling and masterfully told episodic stories make it one of the man’s greatest achievements – as well as a ravishing treat of twisted narrative technique.
+It follows events in the lives of several people who have witnessed the death of their friend, tracking through moments that each of them connect as meaningful, the last of which takes place in an unbroken 25-minute-long scene.
 Angelopoulos’ genius is segmenting his action so expertly that this one take feels like several different shots sewn together to aid the passage of time – and yet he never cuts.
-It’s a lusciously photographed, humorous, dramatic and mysterious slice of Greek culture that’s well worth your time.
+It’s a lusciously photographed, humorous, dramatic, and mysterious slice of Greek culture that’s well worth your time.

 Read More: Movies Like Prisoners